valdisiljuconoks/optimizely-advanced-contentarea/README.md

     public virtual ContentArea MainContentArea { get; set; }
 ```

+Example: you add 2 blocks to the content area with `1/2` and `2/3`.
+In total it's `7/6` of the width - which exceeds full width columns `12/12`.

 ### Default DisplayOption for Block

-So now with latest version you can specify which display option to use if block is dropped inside content area:
+You can specify which display option to use if block is dropped inside content area and editor did not specify display option explicitly:

 ```csharp
 using EPiBootstrapArea;